fahadmajeed/org-restapi/README.md

 Make sure content type is JSON in postman or in request setup of client app.
 Also raw should be selected in Postman e.g,
-`{"name": "Sample Org name", "founded": "2010", "revenue":"40000", "parent": null }` You can specify parent of this org by providing _id of parent organization or you can completely skip it in post body
+`{"name": "Sample Org name", "founded": "2010", "revenue":"40000", "parent": null }`

+You can specify parent of this org by providing _id of parent organization like below:
+`{"name": "Sample Org name", "founded": "2010", "revenue":"40000", "parent": "5dbf6a131ae0370d3574188f" }`
+making it parent of parent orgs "ABC"

 **Response**